Vonage/vivid/docs/getting-started.md

 Design System is maintained by the designers team across Vonage in Figma tool.
 Many of those 'raw' materials are automatically pulled into the Vivid's components implementation - so that we'll all rely on a single source of truth.
-We are constanly working to make that automation process more robust, while still widening the automated area.
+We are constantly working to make that automation process more robust, while still widening the automated area.

 See more on this aspect in the **Design System** documentation section.